visgl/deck.gl/docs/api-reference/test-utils/test-layer.md

 # testLayer (Test Function)

-This utility initializes a layer, test layer updates and draw calls on a series of new props, and allow test suites to inspect the result.
+The `testLayer` utility initializes a layer, test layer updates and draw calls on a series of new props, and allow test suites to inspect the result.

+The `testLayerAsync` utility is like `testLayer`, but designed for layers that need to resolve resources asynchronously.

 ## Example